ankssri/bulkOperation/README.md

 # bulkOperation

-Using GraphQL to download URLs list using bulkOperation and upload URLs list to another Shopify store using GraphQL
+Using GraphQL to download URLs list with bulkOperation and upload URLs list to another Shopify store using GraphQL

 Included nodejs files :
 1. bulkDownload.js